ByGregMarine/bygregmarine.com/content/pages/books/vitamin-g/chapter-012/index.md

   - SocialMedia
 ---
 > *I love where I am from.
 I love where I am going.
 But now is the best place to be!*

+All of the awesomeness of my past…

+All of the awesomeness of my present…

+All of the hope of my future…